Why study here?

 Applying to the programme

-The Master’s Degree Programme in Dance Performance admits new students every two years.
+The Master’s Programme in Dance Performance admits new students every two years.
+No admission in 2022.
+Next possible time to apply will be announced later.

 Our University is one of the most sought-after places to study in Finland.
 Browse the admissions statistics from previous years.